General Program FAQS

 When you enroll, your child’s name is put on a placement list for the instrument requested.
 A placement coordinator will call you as soon as there is an opening for your child.
 We generally do placement the month before the start of each semester and at the beginning of summer.

 Q: What is the typical schedule for a student beginning private lessons?

 A beginning student comes once a week for a 30-minute lesson with a private teacher and is also assigned to a group class with students of the same level (not necessarily on the same day).
-Suzuki classes meet weekly for 30 minutes.
-Preparatory Program classes meet on alternating weeks for 40-50 minutes.
+Suzuki group classes meet weekly for 30 minutes.
+Preparatory Program group classes meet on alternating weeks for 40-50 minutes.
 Tuition for the semester includes the cost of both the private lesson and the group class.